thixotropist/ghidra_import_tests/content/en/docs/notes/_index.md

   including material that might help in creating a formal Ghidra issue or triaging future research and development initiatives.
 * Update the `isa_ext` Ghidra branch to expand `vsetvli` arguments
-* Determine why the `isa_ext` fails to disassemble the `bext` instruction in `b-ext-64.o` and `b-ext.o`
+* Determine why the `isa_ext` Ghidra branch fails to disassemble the `bext` instruction in `b-ext-64.o` and `b-ext.o`
-* Import THead objects through the THead language processor, not the default RISCV64.
+* ~~Import THead objects through the THead language processor, not the default RISCV64.~~
 * Determine why `semantics.o` won't disassemble
 * Determine why `zvbc.o` won't disassemble
 * Determine why `unknown.o` won't disassemble or reference where we found these instructions
+* Normalize logger initialization to prevent duplicate logger messaging
+* Clarify python scripts to show more of the directory context

 ## Existing scattered documentation to be consolidated here